Australian Money Tournaments

 AMT Platinum Series (offering $15,000 or $10,000 in total prizemoney)

-The original Australian Money Tournaments that were developed by Tennis Australia in 2006, the Platinum AMTs offer a total of $10,000 across the open events.
+The original Australian Money Tournaments that were developed by Tennis Australia in 2006, the Platinum AMTs offer a total a minimum of $10,000 across the open events.
 These tournaments are the pinnacle in competition for tennis athletes outside of the Australian Pro Tour events, and provide maximum Australian Ranking points.
-There will be 27 Platinum AMTs held in 2016 with each state/territory having at least one for the first time.
+There will be 21 Platinum AMTs held in 2020.

 AMT Gold Series